perrutquist/Zeros.jl/README.md

 Attempting to divide by `Zero()` will throw a `DivideError` rather than returning `Inf` or `NaN`.
 A compile-time zero in the denominator is usually a sign that a piece of code needs to be re-written to work optimally.

 Since the value of a `Zero` is known at compile-time, the complier might be able to make optimizations when functions are called with arguments of this type.
+This is similar to using `@fastmath`, but it works even when functions are not inlined.

 The `testzero` function can be used to change the type when a variable is equal to zero.
 For example `foo(testzero(a), b)` will call `foo(a,b)` if `a` is nonzero.
 But if `a` is zero, then it will call `foo(Zero(),b)` instead.
 The function `foo` will then be complied specifically for input of the type `Zero` and this might result in speed-ups that outweigh the cost of branching.